 About this course

-Stage one – Introduction to teaching (September to November)
+Stage A – Introduction to teaching (September to December)

 In these sessions, our subject teacher experts will give you a good understanding of what it means to teach your subject.
 You will study the school curriculum, and understand how other expert teachers have taught it successfully.
 You will also learn how to plan sequences of learning that address the needs of your pupils so that you can develop your practice and have a positive impact on their learning.

 Whilst you continue to benefit from one day a week of University tuition, you will also start your first school placement, which will last until the end of Stage A. This will give you the chance to put into practice what you’ve learnt so far in a collaborative working environment.
 You’ll work closely with your subject mentor based in your school.
 Every Friday you will return to University to benefit from the support and expertise of your subject tutor, and your subject peer group.